 Do you ever wonder if you could be an introvert?
+Read on to know the signs that you are an introvert.

 To think oneself as an introvert is often associated with some negative ideas.
 We often assume that introverts are people who hate other people or people who only have poor social skills.
 But in actuality, introversion is an aspect of a person’s personality which transcends beyond just skills and personal choice.